-In their Retirement Income Report based on their October 2017 survey of 7,305 Australians over the age of 40, Investment Trends, an Australian research firm, revealed that only 46% of Australians feel prepared for their retirement.
-Of these, only 25% believe that they will live comfortably, rather than modestly, in retirement.
+In their 2018 Retirement Income Report based on a survey of 7,305 Australians over the age of 40, Australian research firm, Investment Trends, revealed that only 46% of Australians feel prepared for their retirement.
+Of these, only 25% believe that they will live comfortably in retirement.
 Will that really be comforatable enough for you or will you better off with FMD's No Compromises standard?

 |ASFA Retirement Standard||Annual living costs||Weekly living costs|

 |Couple - modest||$39,353||$754|

 |Couple - Comfortable||$60,264||$1,154|